 As some areas will not provide water and sewerage services from the municipality, you may be looking at bigger investments to make your trailer park work.

-With proportionally sized private sewer treatments costing between $500,000 to $750,000 to build initially, this could make your trailer park investment a significant initial cost.
+With proportionally sized private sewer treatments costing between $500,000 to $750,000 to build initially, this could add a significant cost to your trailer park investment.

 Do bear in mind that you will also have to include annual maintenance and other unexpected repair fees in your budget, making water and sewerage treatment for your trailer park an expensive investment.